Doug Larson is a Senior Principal Engineer who has worked on the investigation and cleanup of hazardous waste sites since 1985.

-Doug has designed and managed the implementation of a wide variety of remedial solutions, including bioremediation, chemical oxidation, in situ thermal treatment, physical containment, soil vapor and multi-phase extraction, air sparging, groundwater extraction and treatment, and monitored natural attenuation.
-He has also been the technical lead on projects involving litigation support, contaminant fate and transport modeling, feasibility evaluation, financial risk analysis, laboratory and field scale pilot testing, and treatment system design.
-Experienced in land redevelopment, Doug is frequently consulted on Brownfield projects and projects involving environmental liability transfers.
+Doug helps clients design and manage the implementation of a wide variety of remedial solutions to restore contaminated properties to productive reuse and to protect groundwater resources.
+Many of his projects address emerging or recalcitrant compounds such as per- and polyfluoroalkyl substances (PFAS), radionuclides and chlorinated solvents.
+He has been the technical lead on projects involving litigation support, financial risk analysis, and regulatory negotiation.
+Doug is frequently consulted on Brownfield projects and projects involving environmental liability transfers.

 Well-versed in state and federal regulations governing environmental site work, Doug has consulted on projects under the control of the United States Environmental Protection Agency and numerous state regulatory agencies.
-He has taught at the University of Massachusetts Lowell, is an instructor for the Princeton Groundwater Remediation Course, and lectures regularly on remediation topics at other short courses and conferences.
-Doug has worked on projects for many Fortune 500 clients as well as projects at high profile sites such as the Nuclear Metals Superfund Site in Concord, Massachusetts and the Massachusetts Military Reservation on Cape Cod.
+He has taught at the University of Massachusetts Lowell, is an instructor for the Princeton Groundwater Remediation and Hydrology Courses, and lectures regularly on remediation topics at other short courses and conferences.

 Doug manages Geosyntec's multinational operations with a combined staff of over 400 engineers and scientists in six countries.
 He served on Geosyntec's Board of Directors for four years, including one term as Corporate Secretary, and is currently a member of Geosyntec's Executive Committee.